-A student may be kept from attending or participating in any schoolsponsored activities (i.e., athletic contests, band concerts, plays, field trips, etc.).
+A student may be prohibited from attending or participating in any schoolsponsored activities (i.e. athletic contests, band concerts, plays, field trips, dances, prom, etc.) and driving privileges for serious and/or zero tolerance offenses including but not limited to tobacco, alcohol, and drug offenses